The Salmonella Question

 Control Salmonella

-Recently, the has been checking for with this rule and imposing fines.
+Recently, the has been for compliance with this rule and imposing fines.
 This is reason enough to draw extra attention to this issue.
 Because the requirement applies to preparations (not to untreated raw meat, where the requirement only applies with respect to S.e. and S.t.) and preparations only concern a limited part of the , it should be possible to comply with the requirement.

 Results